irlam/PhoneMonitor/README.md

 ## 📋 Requirements

 ### Web Backend
-- PHP 8.3 or higher
+- PHP 8.0 or higher (tested with PHP 8.0.30)
 - MySQL 8.0 or higher
 - Apache/Nginx with mod_rewrite (or Plesk)
 - HTTPS (strongly recommended)
+- Modern browser with ES6+ support

 ### Android App
 - Android 6.0 (API 23) or higher